 NC Longleaf Commitment Grants

-Members of the high school class of 2021 in North Carolina can get a grant for tuition and fees to attend North Carolina community colleges beginning Fall 2021.
+New!
+Members of the high school classes of 2020 and 2021 in North Carolina can get a grant for tuition and fees to attend North Carolina community colleges this spring!

 $700 to $2,800 for

 To receive the Longleaf Commitment Grant, you must